Roadside Spraying Program

 To help us keep track of your area of concern please identify where you've installed a "No Spray" sign on this map:

-Roadside spraying started on May 13, 2020 and was completed by June 6, 2020.
-The daily progress log can be found here: Daily Log.
+Roadside spraying is expected to start on May 17, 2021.
+The daily progress log can be found here: DAILY LOG.

 Vegetation Management in SDG